integratedfordevelopers/integrated/README.md

 This bundle is under the MIT license.
 See the complete license in the bundle `LICENSE`

 ## About ##
-The IntegratedMenuBundle is part of the [Intergrated project](http://www.integratedfordevelopers.com).
+The IntegratedMenuBundle is part of the [Integrated project](http://www.integratedfordevelopers.com).